rivaas-dev/rivaas/metrics/README.md

 This means:

-- **Multiple metrics configurations can coexist** in the same process without conflicts
+- **Multiple Recorder instances can coexist** in the same process without conflicts
 - The global meter provider is only set if you explicitly opt-in with `WithGlobalMeterProvider()`
 - You can use custom meter providers for complete control